There is pumpkin spice everything everywhere! October comes and this country becomes obsessed with everything pumpkin. And I love it!

 - Add the dry ingredients and combine well.

 - Pour into the two loaf pans and bake on center rack for 60 minutes or until an inserted toothpick comes out clean.
+I start checking for doneness at the 50-minute mark.

 - Cool in the pan for 10 minutes, then transfer to a cooling rack to cool completely.